6 Types Of Management Styles In 2021

 In this type of management style, managers affiliate themselves with the employees.
 Managers make themselves a part of the team and lead from the front.

-The affiliative style is a kind of a persuasive management style.
+The affiliative style is a kind of persuasive management style.
 Managers work hard to bond emotionally with employees.
 They promote harmony, which results in a positive relationship between the team.

 The tagline of this management style is: